antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 the Netherlands.
 The principles and features you will encounter during this workshop are well established in the community that analyze and visualize microarray data.
 An online step by step tutorial book is available in the help section of R2.
 We will often refer to these tutorials.

+**Answers to the questions can be found at the bottom of this course.**

 This resource is located online at http://r2-training-courses.readthedocs.io